javitorres/datalakeStudio/README.md

 <b>Quick for big data:</b> Datalake Studio is built on top of DuckDB, a high-performance, embedded SQL OLAP database management system.
 DuckDB is designed to handle large datasets, making it ideal for data exploration and analysis.

+<b>See your data:</b> Plot automatically your data or see data over a map: Points, H3 aggregations, etc

 <b>Versatile Data Loading Options:</b> Users can effortlessly upload data from a several sources: directly from local computer, via a URL, or from an Amazon S3 bucket.
 Additionally, it supports direct data downloads from PostgreSQL databases, enhancing its utility for database administrators and data analysts.

 <b>Several data formats:</b> Wide range of data formats, Datalake Studio is compatible with CSV, TSV, Parquet and Shapefile formats.
 Load data without tedious conversions.